 Drew Fellios joined ESPN in 2012 as a play-by-play commentator for college football and basketball.
-Today, he continues that role while expanding heavily into College Soccer on ESPN, as well as the annual Little League World Series.
+He continues that role while expanding into college soccer coverage and the Little League World Series.

 Residing in the Tampa Bay Area, Fellios also calls play-by-play for events at the ESPN Wide World of Sports at the Walt Disney World Resort.
 He is currently the main voice of the annual Pop Warner Super Bowl and studio host for International Champions Cup Futures.
 With the game of soccer growing at a rapid pace, Fellios is heavily involved in the USL as voice of the Legendary Tampa Bay Rowdies and new franchise Tormenta FC in USL League One.

 Fellios previously was the main play-by-play, anchor and reporter for Bright House Sports Network (now Spectrum Sports) from 2005-14.
 Prior to that, he was Sports Director at KOLN/KGIN in Lincoln, Neb., for four years.
 He also worked as a sports reporter at WCTV in Tallahassee and producer for WTVT FOX 13 from 1998-2001.

 Drew Fellios graduated from Florida State University with a Bachelor of Arts degree in English.
 He says he is “absolutely living his dream” working for ESPN.